 To boycott means to stop buying or using the goods or services of a certain company or country as a protest; the noun boycott is the protest itself.

-This noun comes from the name of Charles C. Boycott, an English land agent in 19th century Ireland who refused to reduce rents for his tenant farmers.
+This noun comes from the name of Charles C. Boycott, an English land agent in 19th-century Ireland who refused to reduce rents for his tenant farmers.
 As a result, the local residents did not want to have any dealings with him.
-Boycotts are an effective way to use your spending dollars to affect change.
+Boycotts are an effective way to use your spending dollars to effect change.